-“Luckily, my brother had enrolled at the Product College a year before,” Trevin added, “and he told me it was exactly what I was looking for.”
+“Luckily, my brother had enrolled at [Make School] a year before,” Trevin added, “and he told me it was exactly what I was looking for.”

-One of the most helpful things Trevin learned at the Product College was to always “follow up and follow through.”
+One of the most helpful things Trevin learned at Make School was to always “follow up and follow through.”
 He explains, “When you wait for an opportunity to come to you, you’re doing it wrong.
 Following up and following through is about being aggressive and looking for opportunities to move forward and achieve what you want.
 It’s a vital skill for startups, marketing, and life in general.”

 One project Trevin is proud to have followed through on is his Automatic Drone Package Loader.
 “I’m a big drone enthusiast.
 The Automatic Drone Package Loader is a robot arm that automatically picks up a small package and loads it onto a drone’s mini cargo bay.”